NLSA Policies & Procedures

 Uniforms & Apparel:

-1) Uniform & Training Gear - Teams shall wear the game day uniforms and training gear as established by the Club and sold though our web based online store or in person at Ewing Sports.
+1) Uniform & Training Gear - Teams shall wear the game day uniforms and training gear as established by the Club and sold though our web based online store at Ewing Sports.
 Teams and players may not deviate from the uniform or training gear we have established for the entire Club.
 Uniforms are purchased, under our contract, on 2-year cycles.
 That means that every player in the Club must purchase a new kit when the new cycle begins, regardless of when they purchased their previous kit.
 The new uniform cycles will take place beginning with the Fall season in 2019, 2021, 2023, etc.

 2) Fanwear - Players, families, etc. should purchase all of their fanwear gear from our online store partner (Ewing Sports), which supplies all approved Adidas gear and is the exclusive provider of NLSA patches and logos.
 Individuals and teams are not permitted to purchase NLSA-customized gear from outside vendors, and outside vendors are not authorized to use the NLSA logo/patch.
 While our online store offers supplemental gear, it is not possible to offer all of the Adidas soccer apparel on our store.
 If you purchase Adidas gear from an outside vendor and would like it customized with the NLSA logo or badge, please contact us and we will make arrangements for you to work directly with our partners at Ewing Sports and Adidas to get that accomplished.